Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Numerical Simulations

 \subsection{Effect of $\calG$ and $\calH$ Architectures and No. of RNN Layers}

-In this subsection, we show the effects of encoding and decoding network architectures and the number of RNN stages on the reconstruction performance of our approach.
-We consider the PCSWAT dataset for this purpose, and while evaluating the effect of each aspect, for example the $\calG$ network architecture, we keep the remaining elements, i.e. the $\calH$ network and the number of RNN layers, unchanged.
-Fig.~\ref{fig_capacity_G_RNN5},~\ref{fig_capacity_H_RNN5} and~\ref{fig_mse_vs_no_of_RNN_stages} show the effects of $\calG$, $\calH$ and number of RNN layers, respectively.
-In Fig.~\ref{fig_capacity_G_RNN5} and~\ref{fig_capacity_H_RNN5}, each point along the $x$-axis, corresponds to one realization of the $\calG$ and $\calH$ networks, respectively, and the number of parameters for these architectures also increases from left to right where the linear architectures indicated by the last points have the maximum number of parameters.
-These figures provide the empirical observation that MSE reduces in general with $\calG$ and $\calH$ network models with an increased number of parameters, and a linear encoder is more detrimental than a linear decoder.
+In this subsection, we show the effects of the encoding and decoding network architectures, and the number of RNN stages on the performance of our approach.
+We consider the PCSWAT dataset for this purpose, and while evaluating the effect of each of these criteria, for example the $\calG$ network architecture, we keep the remaining elements, i.e. the $\calH$ network architecture and the number of RNN layers, unchanged.
+In Fig.~\ref{fig_capacity_G_RNN5} and~\ref{fig_capacity_H_RNN5}, each point along the $x$-axis, corresponds to one realization of the $\calG$ and $\calH$ networks, respectively.
+The number of parameters for these different architectures increase from left to right, and the linear architectures for each case are indicated by the last points, where the corresponding linear networks have the maximum number of trainable parameters.
+These figures provide the empirical observation that, the MSE value reduces with $\calG$ and $\calH$ network architectures with increasing number of parameters, and a linear encoder is more detrimental than a linear decoder.
 Finally, Fig.~\ref{fig_mse_vs_no_of_RNN_stages} verifies that with an increasing number of RNN layers, we can improve our reconstruction quality.